 Tonight is my first New Year's since her death, and my plan was to do nothing, drink nothing, fall asleep early, and hope the fireworks at midnight don't wake me up.
 It's the end of the worst year of my life, the beginning of another that holds no promise of improvement, and there's no-one to kiss, nothing to celebrate.

-But … I’ve reconsidered.
-It’s still a stupid holiday – everyone gets drunk over turning a page in the calendar – and 2018 has been shitty indeed, so let’s loudly kick it out the door.
-I’ve purchased two bottles of Stephanie’s favorite wine, a hard-to-find import from California.
+But ...
+I've reconsidered.
+It's still a stupid holiday – everyone gets drunk over turning a page in the calendar – and 2018 has been awful indeed, so let's loudly kick it out the door.
+I've purchased two bottles of Stephanie's favorite wine, a hard-to-find import from California.
 Electra, it’s called, from Quady Winery in California.
-We discovered it when we lived in San Francisco, and Steph was delighted when I found years later it on the shelf at a giant liquor store here in Madison.
+We discovered it when we lived in San Francisco, and Steph was delighted when I found it years later on the shelf at a giant liquor store here in Madison.
 She always liked its pretty label and fruity taste.
-I like it too, though to me, to be honest, a cold root beer tastes better.
-I plan to consume one bottle of Electra tonight, and leave the second one as a gift in the Shrine.
+I like it too, though to me, to be honest, a cold orange soda tastes better.
+I plan to consume one bottle of Electra tonight, and leave the second one as a gift to the Shrine.

-Never before have I consumed an alcoholic beverage alone, but there’s a first time for everything.
-Perhaps this is what I should’ve done, right after Stephanie died.
+Never before have I consumed an alcoholic beverage alone, but there's a first time for everything.
+Perhaps this is what I should've done, right after Stephanie died.
 It just never occurred to me.
-And I don’t expect that getting drunk will help.
+And I don't expect that getting drunk will help.
 I’m stupid, but not that stupid.
-All the public service announcements tell me it’s wrongheaded.
-I’ve known a few drunks, and the bottle didn’t seem to help them.
-It only makes things worse.
-I know it’s pointless and pathetic, but that’s not going to stop me.
+It's pointless and pathetic, but so's life so that's not going to stop me.

-* * * * * *
+* * * * * * * * * *